If you had to pick one cologne to exude confidence and sophistication anywhere, Dior Sauvage would be near the top of my list.

 High Compliment Factor

 People – and particularly women – seem to love being around Dior Sauvage.
-Any successful clone needs to have similar head-turning qualities, otherwise what’s the fun?
+Any successful alternative needs to have similar head-turning qualities, otherwise what’s the fun?

 Sure, Dior Sauvage is not one of the most niche fragrances in the world, and most people have probably smelt it once or twice before.